Open Internet Measurement

-M-Lab provides the largest collection of open Internet performance data on the planet.
+- Hosting the largest open Internet performance dataset on the planet

-M-Lab assists scientific research by providing widely-distributed servers and ample connectivity for researchers’ use.
-Each tool is allocated dedicated resources on the M-Lab platform to facilitate accurate measurements.
-Server-side tools are openly licensed and operated, allowing third-parties to develop their own client-side measurement software.
+M-Lab assists scientific research by providing widely distributed servers and ample connectivity for researchers’ use.
+Each researcher-developed test is allocated dedicated resources on the M-Lab platform to facilitate accurate measurements.
+Server-side tools are openly licensed and operated, allowing third parties to develop their own client-side measurement software.